Georgy-Khachatryan/MeshDecimationTools/README.md

 ## How to use
 ### Common inputs
 Geometries are defined by a 32 bit index buffer and a variable stride vertex buffer.
-Vertices are represented by arrays of 32 bit floats where the first three floats are the vertex position and all remaning floats are vertex attributes.
+Vertices are represented by arrays of 32 bit floats where the first three floats are the vertex position and all remaining floats are vertex attributes.
 The maximum number of attributes per vertex is defined by `VGT_MAX_ATTRIBUTE_STRIDE_DWORDS`.
 See [compile time configuration](##compile-time-configuration) for more details.
 ```
 struct Vertex {
     float position_x, position_y, position_z;